Joey's

 Advertising

-Century-old East Boston legend Santarpio’s serves the best crisp-based cheese pizza in town with a side of nonpareil people-watching.
-Knock it off with the schmancy craft beers and order a Bud Light already: the atmosphere demands it, and besides, you get carded no matter what.
-Just remember to hit the ATM beforehand since the place is cash only.
+Why we love it: Century-old East Boston legend Santarpio’s serves the best crisp-crusted cheese pizza in town, with a side of nonpareil people-watching.
+Knock it off with the schmancy craft beers and order a Bud Light already; the atmosphere demands it, and besides, you get carded no matter what.

 Advertising

-Pizza nerds can tell you that Detroit has a style all its own, and it started in 1946 at Buddy’s.
-Though the square slices are Sicilian-inspired, the industrial-weight steel pan that creates the well-done, almost fried-on-the-bottom crust sets them apart; rumor has it Buddy’s founder Gus Guerra acquired his first pans from a factory-worker pal.
-Buddy’s has since passed through several owners and become a local chain, but the original on Conant Street is still credited with serving the best Motor City–style pies, layered with toppings, cheese and then tomato sauce—a recipe that's been pleasing diners for 69 years.
+Why we love it: Pizza nerds can tell you that Detroit has a style all its own, and it started in 1946 at Buddy’s.
+Though the square slices are Sicilian-inspired, the industrial-weight steel pan that creates the well-done, almost fried-on-the-bottom crust sets them apart; rumor has it that Buddy’s founder, Gus Guerra, acquired his first pans from a factory-worker pal.
+Buddy’s has since passed through several owners and become a local chain, but the original on Conant Street is still credited with serving the best Motor City–style pies, layered with toppings, cheese and then tomato sauce—a recipe that's been pleasing diners for eight decades.
+Pepperoni is our topping of choice, and the Detroit PBS pizza features two kinds.

 Advertising